-There are several good reasons to add Confluence to Jira Software, but here are five of them:
+There are many good reasons to use Confluence and Jira Software together, but here are the top five:

 1. A single place for all your documentation